BUY PREGNANCY TESTS & OVULATION TESTS

 What is PCOS?

 PCOS, or Polycystic Ovarian Syndrome, is a less common form of PCO.
-However, it is still one of the most commonly diagnosed reproductive medical conditions among women of reproductive age.
-The rate of PCOS diagnosis stands at 1 in 5 women visiting their OB/GYN with any period-related complaint.
-As said earlier, women diagnosed with Polycystic Ovarian Syndrome have polycystic ovaries, but women with polycystic ovaries aren’t necessarily diagnosed with PCOS.
+However, it remains one of the most frequently diagnosed reproductive conditions among women of reproductive age.
+The rate of PCOS diagnosis is reported to be around 1 in 5 women consulting their gynaecologist for period-related concerns.

 • Having Polycystic Ovaries (PCO)